Tools4everBV/HelloID-Conn-Prov-Target-Generic-Scim/README.md

 ### Supported PowerShell versions

-The connector is created for both Windows PowerShell 5.1 and PowerShell Core 7.0.3.
+The connector is created for both Windows PowerShell 5.1 and PowerShell Core.
 This means that the connector can be executed in both cloud and on-premises using the HelloID Agent.

 > Older versions of Windows PowerShell are not supported.